Allen Salkin: Career

 He appeared on the reality TV show #1 Single.
 On episode two of this show, he is shown meeting Lisa Loeb on an airplane date, and then having a second date where he takes Lisa to the Donut Plant.
-The relationship ends after a gossip item about the budding romance appears in a newspaper.
+The relationship ends in the same episode, when Loeb's date "eventually turns sour when the guy uses her fame to boost his own career."
 He appeared on two episodes of E!
-True Hollywood Story, one on Chris Farley and one on Paula Deen, made an appearance as an expert on the trendiness of monocles for Q with Jian Ghomeshi, and has done media interviews as an expert on celebrity chefs and food media for NPR's Weekend Edition, Morning Joe, Reliable Sources with Brian Stelter, ABC News Nightline, and on other outlets.
+True Hollywood Story, one which featured Chris Farley and another with Paula Deen, made an appearance as an expert on the trendiness of monocles for Q with Jian Ghomeshi, and has done media interviews as an expert on celebrity chefs and food media for NPR's Weekend Edition, Morning Joe, Reliable Sources with Brian Stelter, ABC News Nightline, and on other outlets.

 In the documentary City of Gold, Salkin compares the restaurant critic Jonathan Gold to Raymond Chandler.
 Salkin also appeared in the documentary series Eat: The Story of Food and, uncredited, in the documentary Bill Cunningham New York.
 He was featured in Bad Vegan: Fame.
 Fraud.
 Fugitives., a Netflix documentary series about restaurateur Sarma Melngailis.

 Starting in 2015, Salkin began writing film reviews for the New York Daily News, and is listed on Rotten Tomatoes as a "Top Critic".
 In 2018, Salkin signed a deal with St. Martin's Press to co-author, with political reporter Aaron Short, The Method to the Madness: How Donald Trump Went from Penthouse to White House in Fifteen Years--An Oral History.